fxboxed/eugo/content/denmark/cities/randers/_index.md

 | Merlot | $10 | Soft with a hint of oak |
 | Cabernet Sauvignon | $12 | Bold and memorable |

-Also, make sure to visit the [wine shop](https://www.tripadvisor.com/Attraction_Review-g227594-d11638093-Reviews-Cold_Hand_Winery-Randers_East_Jutland_Jutland.html) near the tasting room—it’s a neat spot with a curated selection.

 **You deserve to try the finest drinks Randers has to offer.**